 How does AT-GAA work?

-ATB200 compensates for the lack of natural GAA enzyme in patients while the chaperone AT2221 stabilizes the structure of ABT200, which would otherwise be partially disrupted during the delivery of the treatment.
-Chaperones are designed to enhance the structural stability or correct the misfolding of proteins.
+Cipaglucosidase alfa compensates for the lack of natural GAA enzyme in patients and has been engineered (optimized) to more effectively enter cells.
+Miglustat stabilizes the active enzyme, so that cipaglucosidase alfa maintains greater activity over time.
+Chaperones are designed to enhance structural stability, or correct the misfolding of proteins.

 AT-GAA in clinical trials

-AT-GAA is currently being investigated in an open-label Phase 1/2 clinical trial (NCT02675465) in patients with Pompe disease.
-The study’s objectives are to evaluate the safety, tolerability, pharmacokinetics (movement in the body), pharmacodynamics (effects on the body), and efficacy of AT-GAA over an 18-week primary treatment period followed by a long-term extension study.
+AT-GAA was investigated in 20 Pompe patients in an open-label Phase 1/2 clinical trial (NCT02675465).
+The study’s objectives wereto evaluate the safety, tolerability, pharmacokinetics (movement in the body), pharmacodynamics (effects on the body), and efficacy of AT-GAA over 18 weeks of treatment followed by a long-term extension study.

-The trial enrolled 20 patients, 15 of whom have previously been treated with enzyme replacement therapy (ERT).
+Fifteen of its 20 patients had previously been treated with enzyme replacement therapy (ERT).

-The side effects of AT-GAA observed in clinical trials have so far been mild and transitory, with some patients receiving up to 40 months of treatment.
+The side effects of AT-GAA observed in clinical trials have so far been mild and transitory, according to reports, and similar to those documented with alglucosidase alfa’s use.
+Injection-associated reactions were reported in about a quarter of participants for either treatment.

 Pompe Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.